Understanding Situational Leadership: Adapting To Your Team’s Needs

 2. Coaching: This style involves a more two-way communication where the leader still provides direction but also seeks ideas and suggestions from the team.
 It is effective when the team has some competence but lacks commitment.

-3. Supporting: This style involves the leader facilitating and supporting the efforts of the team and sharing decision-making responsibilities.
-It is effective when the team has competence but lacks confidence or motivation.
+3. Supporting: This style involves the leader facilitating and helping the team’s efforts and sharing decision-making responsibilities.
+It is effective when the team is competent but lacks confidence or motivation.

 4. Delegating: This style involves the leader passing most of the responsibility for decision-making and execution to the team.
 It is effective when the team is highly competent and highly committed.